zenml-io/zenml/docs/book/advanced_guide/secrets.md

     evaluator(X_test=X_test_normed, y_test=y_test, model=model)
 ```

+Secrets are made available to steps regardless of whether you're using a local
+secret store or the AWS Secrets Manager.

 ## Using the AWS Secrets Manager integration

 Amazon offers a managed secrets manager to store and use for AWS services.
 If